Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak: Experiments

+\textbf{Single-turn Attack.} Although G-Guard is specifically designed to defend against multi-turn jailbreak attacks, it also generalizes well to single-turn scenarios.
+As shown in Figure~\ref{fig:single_turn}, G-Guard achieves competitive or superior performance across all three datasets (GPT, HarmBench, and JailbreakBench) in both accuracy and F1-score.

+On the GPT dataset, most baseline methods perform well, with G-Guard still maintaining comparable accuracy and F1-score.
+This confirms that our graph-based reasoning and augmentation mechanisms do not hurt generalization.

+For HarmBench dataset, G-Guard shows clear advantages, outperforming Llama Guard 3 (finetuned) and ThinkGuard in both metrics.
+In particular, WildGuard struggles with low accuracy due to its overly conservative classification, whereas G-Guard balances both precision and recall.

+On the JailbreakBench dataset, G-Guard again ranks among others.
+Notably, the augmented version (G-Guard) outperforms the variant without augmentation (G-Guard w/o aug), suggesting that the retrieved labeled queries also help in capturing implicit harmful intent in single-turn inputs.

+This result demonstrates that although G-Guard is built for multi-turn defense, its architecture and augmentation pipeline remain effective in traditional single-turn threat models, eliminating the need for separate classifiers.

-\textbf{Effect of Graph Construction} We shows the effect of our graph selecting method in the first scenarios in JailbreakBench dataset, where a single multi-turn jailbreak attack distributed across a larger number of queries.
-As shown in Figure \ref{long}, with graph construction, G-Guard continues to perform well even as conversation length increases from 5 to 10 turns.
-While there is a slight decline in recall due to the increased complexity and fragmentation of adversarial intent over longer interactions, both accuracy and precision remain high, indicating that G-Guard reliably identifies harmful queries when detected and avoids false positives.
-This shows that our method maintains strong robustness and effectiveness in longer, more realistic multi-turn settings, validating its applicability in real-world deployments where conversations often span many turns.
+\textbf{Effect of Graph Construction.} We show the effect of our graph construction method in the JailbreakBench dataset with Actorattack.
+As shown in Figure \ref{long}, with graph construction, G-Guard continues to perform well even as the conversation length increases from 5 to 10 turns.
+Despite a slight drop in recall—attributable to the growing complexity and fragmentation of adversarial intent in extended interactions—G-Guard maintains high accuracy, precision, and F1 scores.
+This suggests it consistently detects harmful queries, while effectively minimizing false positives.
+This shows that our method maintains strong robustness and effectiveness in longer multi-turn settings.

-\textbf{Effect of Graph Selecting} We shows the effect of our graph selecting method in the second scenarios, where multiple distinct multi-turn attacks occurring within the same conversation in JailbreakBench dataset.
+\textbf{Effect of Graph Selecting.} We show the effect of our graph selecting method in the last scenarios.
 Figure \ref{speed} compares the inference speed of our method with and without the proposed graph selection mechanism as the number of queries increases.
 Without graph selection (blue line), speed drops significantly as the graph grows larger.
-In contrast, with graph selection (orange line), the speed remains stable and consistently high—even as the number of queries exceeds 500.
+In contrast, with graph selection (orange line), the speed remains stable and consistently high, even as the number of queries exceeds 500.
 This demonstrates that our graph selection module effectively controls computational overhead and ensures scalability.
-Importantly, this optimization comes little drop in accuracy, confirming that the method preserves essential contextual information while improving runtime performance.
+Importantly, this optimization comes with little drop in accuracy, confirming that the method preserves essential contextual information.